Everything PR News

 6. Ranking in Search Engines and AI Engines (this piece)

 A few years ago, the goal was simple: rank in Google.
 Build authority, optimize content for keywords, accumulate backlinks, and the top organic positions delivered substantial traffic.
-The discipline operated on a relatively stable set of ranking factors that practitioners could measure and optimize against.
+The discipline operated on a relatively stable set of ranking factors practitioners could measure and optimize against.

 The contemporary technical reference operates across both surfaces: traditional search engine ranking AND AI engine retrieval.
-This page is EPR's capstone reference on operating both surfaces simultaneously.
+This is EPR's capstone reference on operating both surfaces simultaneously.

 The Foundation That Still Holds